RagingNaClholic/Simple-JailBreak-System/README.md

 # Simple-JailBreak-System
-A simple jailbreaking script that allows someone to get broken out of jail by hacking the gates and getting far enough away from the prison, Requires: mhacking, and an item in your database (default is "rasperry")
+A simple jailbreaking script that allows someone to get broken out of jail by hacking the gates and getting far enough away from the prison, Requires: mhacking, and an item in your database (default is "keycard")
 ORIGINAL CODE I USED: https://github.com/qalle-fivem/esx-qalle-jail  https://github.com/mwhitt1985/Hacking-Doorlock https://github.com/GHMatti/FiveM-Scripts/tree/master/mhacking
-special thanks to KillaMike and LowQualityPlays, without there help and support this project would not have been possible <3
+special thanks to KillaMike and huge special shoutout to LowQualityPlays, without their help and support this project would not have been possible <3